Skip to main content

 Rationale

-The RP establishes the quality of the evidence is consistent with the level of information assurance (IA) required.
+The RP establishes the quality of the credential or database evidence is consistent with the level of information assurance (IA) required.

-For level 2 The RP MUST take the evidence at ‘face value’.
+For level 1 and 2 The RP MUST take the evidence at ‘face value’.

 For level 3 The RP MUST base quality on the evidence being manually identified and/or include physical security features that require proprietary knowledge to be able to reproduce it.